sassoftware/restaf-server/README.md

 ## keepAlive

 This is only needed if you are using authorization_code flow.
-In your call you can call this end point to keep your current session alive.
+In your web app you can call this end point to keep your current session alive.

 If the KEEPALIVE environment variable is set, restaf-server will set the keepAlive key in the LOGONPAYLOAD object to the url to call for keeping your session alive.
-You can call it at anytime in your app.
+You can call it anytime in your app.

 ### A note for restaf users